tibs/explain-kafka-with-python-datastructures/notes.rst

 Explain why partitions.

+* A producer writes to a set of partitions (that constitute a topic or topics)
+* A consumer reads from a set of partitions

 In our terms, this is just pushing the actual deques down another level (so we have one deque per partition) and adding in more management functionality to make them work appropriately.